dskrypa/cli_command_parser/docs/_src/advanced.rst

 In most cases, a simple default value for a given Parameter is sufficient, but sometimes it can be helpful to dynamically generate a default based on the runtime environment or the value of other parsed arguments.

-All Parameters that support a using a :ref:`parameters:parameters:default_cb` also support registering a method in a Command as their default callback.
+Most Parameters that support a using a :ref:`parameters:parameters:default_cb` also support registering a method in a Command as their default callback.
 A very simple example that references another Parameter::

     class MyCommand(Command):